Yamaha SuperJet

 The SuperJet is a stand-up type personal watercraft (PWC) made by Yamaha Motor Corporation.
 Part of Yamaha's WaveRunner line of watercraft, it was introduced in 1990 and has become one of the most successful stand-up personal watercraft ever made.
 All SuperJets, including the engine, are hand-built in Japan.
 Credit for the design is given to Clayton Jacobson II.

 Prior to the introduction of the new Kawasaki SX-R 1500 four stroke on October 6, 2016, it has been the only stand-up sold by a major manufacturer since the Kawasaki SX-R 800 was discontinued in 2011.
+The SX-R 800 was discontinued primarily due to the fact Kawasaki did not want to go through the hassle of trying to get around EPA regulations by marketing it as "closed course competition use only", instead opting to move on.

-There are three engine generations spanning 1990-1993, 1994-1995, and 1996-2020, and three hull generations spanning 1990-1995, 1996-2007, and 2008-2020.
+There are four engine generations spanning 1990-1993, 1994-1995, 1996-2020, and 2021-present, and four hull generations spanning 1990-1995, 1996-2007, 2008-2020, and 2021-present.
 2019 marks the 30th year of production for the SuperJet.

-The current model SuperJet is powered by a 701cc inline two-cylinder, two-stroke engine.
+The current model SuperJet is powered by a 1049cc inline three-cylinder, four-stroke engine.

 All generations have an upper and lower hull constructed from SMC (sheet molded compound).
 SMC is a compression moldable composite material made of long strands of glass fibers suspended in a polyester resin.

-The Yamaha FX-1 is the only other stand-up personal watercraft produced by Yamaha, and was produced in limited numbers from 1994-1995.
+The Yamaha FX-1 is the only other stand-up personal watercraft produced by Yamaha, and was produced in limited numbers from 1994 to 1995.

 On August 12, 2020 Yamaha released the new 2021 SuperJet.
 This is the first complete redesign from the ground up since the introduction in 1990, and marks 30 years of SuperJet history.
 The hull is entirely new and it is now powered by Yamaha's 1,049cc three-cylinder four-stroke TR-1 marine engine.